Mathur Aqueduct: Tourist attraction

 In recent times, Mathoor Aqueduct has become a popular tourist attraction in Kanyakumari district.
 The tourism department and the local Panchyat office have improved facilities for visiting tourists.

 From the centre of the aqueduct, one can see a vast expanse of greenery, with rolling hills of the Western Ghats in the background, and the meandering Pahrali river flowing below.

-Mathoor Aqueduct is about 60 km from the popular tourist town of Kanyakumari and about 60 km from the city of Trivandrum, the capital of Kerala state.
+Mathoor Aqueduct is about 60 km from the tourist town of Kanyakumari and about 60 km from the city of Trivandrum, the capital of Kerala state.